dwiepert/naip-ecapa-tdnn/README.md

 This mode is triggered by setting `-m, --mode` to 'train'.

 The classification head can be altered to use a different amount of dropout and to include/exclude layernorm.
 See `ClassificationHead` class in [speech_utils.py](https://github.com/dwiepert/mayo-ecapa-tdnn/blob/main/src/utilities/speech_utils.py) for more information.

+Additionally, there are data augmentation transforms available for training, such as time shift, speed tuning, adding noise, pitch shift, gain, stretching audio, and audio mixup.

 Note we include two different spectrogram input options.
 1. `mfcc`: extracts the mel spectrogram based on MFCCs.
 Trigger by setting `fbank` to False.
 This version uses default values of: `n_mfcc = 80`, `n_fft = 400`, `n_mels = 128`.